 5. Don’t be Afraid to Mix and Match

 Although there are plenty of bedroom sets on the market, don’t be afraid to mix and match your bed and nightstand.
-“I would never buy a bedroom set,” says Molly McGinness.
+“I would never buy a matching set,” says Molly McGinness.
 “That would look uninspired.”
 Instead, McGinnes chooses to shop for beds and nightstands separately to ensure that both bring a unique level of interest to the bedroom.

 Heather Mastrangeli agrees that you don't need to worry about matching your bed and nightstands.
 “Nightstands don’t necessarily need to match or match the bed.
-However if you do match everything it will make the space feel more formal, while mismatching can feel more informal,” adds Mastrangeli.
+However, if you do match everything, it will make the space feel more formal, while mismatching can feel more informal,” adds Mastrangeli.

 Kathy Kuo has tried a similar tactic.
 “Many people really love the look of matching nightstands on either side of the bed,” she says.
 “However, I've found that it can look very stylish and eye-catching to mix and match nightstands.”